Gautam-LG/Archive-File-Extractor/README.md

 The application uses `ThreadPoolExecutor` to run extraction jobs asynchronously in the background.

 This decision is based on the assumption that most operations in this service are I/O-bound, including archive extraction, reading file metadata, matching file names against patterns, and writing matching results to the database.
 For this type of workload, using threads is a practical and efficient choice.

+## Assumptions

+- Data models remain unchanged, eliminating the need for database migrations.

+## Future Roadmaps

+- Transition to Gunicorn as the WSGI server.